TikToker in tears as he mourns late brother whom he visited in OWASS last year

 - The emotional videos shared by the social media star have continued to circulate online as concerned fans mourn with Akonoba

-Ghanaian TikToker Akonoba has lost his brother, a high school student at Opoku Ware Secondary School.
+Ghanaian TikToker Akonoba has lost his brother, who was a high school student at Opoku Ware Secondary School.

-The TikTok star shared his beloved young brother's last moments on social media as he mourned him.
+The TikTok star recently shared moving videos on social media, celebrating his sibling's life as he mourned him.

-The sad news devastated Akonoba and his fans, who are bent on sharing in the TikTok star's time of grief.
+The tragedy has devastated Akonoba and many of his fans have tried to share in the social media star's time of grief.

 Akonoba contemplates quitting after brother's passing